 Recovery After Stroke podcast. helping you go from where you are to where you’d rather be.

-The most common obstructive sleep apnea symptoms include daytime sleepiness or fatigue driving Have a sore throat when waking up, headaches in the morning. trouble concentrating, forgetfulness, depression, or irritability. night sweats restlessness during sleep problems with six snoring, waking up suddenly and feeling like you’re gasping or choking trouble getting up in the mornings.
+The most common obstructive sleep apnea symptoms include daytime sleepiness or fatigue driving a sore throat when waking up, and headaches in the morning. trouble concentrating, forgetfulness, depression, or irritability. night sweats restlessness during sleep problems with six snoring, waking up suddenly, and feeling like you’re gasping or choking trouble getting up in the mornings.

 If you share a bed with someone, they’ll probably notice that before you do, symptoms in children however, may not be as obvious and they may include bedwetting, choking or drooling, sweating a lot at night, ribcage moving inwards as they exhale, learning and behavior disorders. problems at school sluggishness or sleepiness are often misinterpreted as laziness in the classroom, snoring, teeth grinding restlessness in bed.

 Pauses or absence of breathing, unusual sleep positions such as sleeping on the hands and knees or with the neck hyperextended Sleep apnea is more likely.
 If you are overweight or obese have a thick or large neck, or have smaller airways in your nose, throat, or mouth.
 It can happen if you have enlarged tonsils or too much tissues tissue in the back of the throat.